Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

-Notably, even under conditions such as $T = 8$, which is relatively large in contexts where STARTS models are typically applied, improper solutions still occurred at proportions of approximately 10\% to 50\% in at least one estimation method.
-Furthermore, except for the condition with $N = 1000$ and $\psi^2 = 1.0$, the proportion in which all three methods (ML, CML and ULS) yielded improper solutions remained around 20\%--30\%.
+Notably, even under conditions such as $T = 8$, which is relatively large in contexts where STARTS models are typically applied, improper solutions still occurred at proportions of approximately 10\% to 40\% in at least one estimation method when $\beta=0.3$.
+Furthermore, except for the condition with $N = 1000$ and $ \psi^2 = 0.3$, the proportion in which all three methods (ML, CML and ULS) yielded improper solutions remained around 10\%--20\%.
 Consistent with these findings, Usami et al. (2019) reported high frequencies of improper solutions for the bivariate STARTS model.
-The present simulation further demonstrates that, even in the univariate case---where risks such as non--positive-definite covariance matrices among multiple trait factors do not arise---improper solutions occur at high frequencies in ML, CML and ULS.
+The present simulation further demonstrates that, even in the univariate case---where risks such as non--positive-definite covariance matrices among multiple trait factors do not arise---improper solutions can occur at high frequencies in ML, CML and ULS.

-On the other hand, no improper solutions (i.e., cases in which at least one of the variance parameter estimates fell below 0.0001) occurred in TS-MDFA or Bayes.
-Namely, it can be seen that TS-MDFA avoids improper solutions due to its parameter-updating procedure based on eigenvalue decomposition, while Bayes avoids them due to the specification of prior distributions.
+On the other hand, no improper solutions—defined as cases in which at least one variance parameter estimate fell below 0.0001—were observed for Bayesian estimation.
+Similarly, TS-MDFA yielded no improper solutions except under conditions in which both $N$ and $\psi^2$ were small.
+Namely, it can be seen that TS-MDFA effectively avoids improper solutions due to its parameter-updating procedure based on eigenvalue decomposition, while Bayes avoids them due to the specification of prior distributions.

 However, it should be noted that although TS-MDFA does not exhibit the same tendency as CML to consistently yield estimates that are stuck at the boundary value of zero, it nevertheless shows a non-negligible tendency to produce relatively small estimates.
-As a more lenient criterion, when improper solutions are provisionally defined as cases in which the estimate of at least one variance parameter was less than 0.01, TS-MDFA yields improper solutions in approximately 5\%--30\% of cases, although this proportion is smaller overall than that observed in ML, CML and ULS (see the rightmost column of Table~1).
+As a more lenient criterion, when improper solutions are provisionally defined as cases in which the estimate of at least one variance parameter was less than 0.01, TS-MDFA yields improper solutions in approximately 5\%--30\% of cases except when $\psi^2=0.3$ and $N=1000$, although this proportion is smaller overall than that observed in ML, CML and ULS (see the rightmost column of Table~1).
 This proportion tends to be higher when $N$ is small ($N=200$).
-Furthermore, as with the other estimation methods, most of improper solutions were observed in the estimates of $\psi^2$, and this tendency became more pronounced as $T$ and $N$ increased.
+Furthermore, as with the other estimation methods, most of improper solutions in TS-MDFA were observed in the estimates of $\psi^2$, and this tendency became more pronounced as $T$ and $N$ increased.